-Maduro tightens noose around Venezuela’s opposition
+Venezuela’s would-be congress leader shrugs off accusations

-The move was immediately condemned by the United States and other nations that consider Guaidó Venezuela’s rightful leader — recognition that is based on his role as head of congress.
-Even the leftist government of Argentina, which has been at pains to distance itself from a regional trend to pile on Maduro, questioned the legitimacy of the move.
+But in rambling comments to journalists who challenged his every assertion, Parra acknowledged he didn’t know who exactly had voted for him during the chaotic session, in which a handful of socialist lawmakers stormed the dais in a rushed show of hands.
+Nor could he square the apparent results with the 100 lawmakers who elected Guaidó in a roll call vote held later in the day at an emergency session at a Caracas newspaper.

-Hours later, Guaidó — as was expected all along — was re-elected with the support of 100 of the National Assembly’s 167 members in an impromptu session held at the newsroom of El Nacional, the last major opposition newspaper.
+“We’re seeking the list,” he said, insisting the tally would be provided in the coming hours.

-Still, the move by Maduro’s allies is another setback for Guaidó, who had been struggling to maintain unity in the opposition coalition after a year of failed efforts to oust the socialist leader.
-It also sets the stage for another battle for institutional power of the sort Venezuelans have grown used to in recent years.
+The rival claims to the legislature’s mantle, however bizarre, have plunged the South American nation once again into crisis, setting the stage for another battle for institutional power of the sort Venezuelans have grown used to in recent years.

-A critical first test will come Tuesday, when both Guaidó and his newfound rival, lawmaker Luis Parra, have called for legislative sessions at the same palace where Sunday’s disturbances took place.
+While Guaidó enjoys the full support of the U.S., and even leftist governments like Argentina and Mexico condemned the government’s actions, there’s no indication Maduro’s grip on power — especially the armed forces — is weakening.
+Nor do analysts expect mass protests like the ones that a year ago accompanied Guaidó’s bold challenge to Maduro to resume anytime soon.

-Analysts said such a brazen attack on congress by Maduro closes off the possibility of dialogue aimed at rescuing a disastrous economy.
+“Without protests or control of parliament, Guaidó has little bargaining power,” said Phil Gunson, a Caracas-based analyst for the International Crisis Group.

 A year ago, Guaidó asserted at a street demonstration that his position as legislative leader made him Venezuela’s interim president in place of the “usurper” Maduro, whose 2018 reelection has been rejected by the U.S., European Union and several Latin American governments.
 Key opposition figures were barred from running in that election.